The rise and fall of Little Red Dots could be driven by the environment: Discussion

 \subsection{Transitional LRDs}

 The AGN in the Stingray shows properties that are compatible with an LRD phase.
 It is compact and blue in the rest-frame UV (see Sec.~\ref{sec:phot}) and shows a broad H$\alpha$ component (Sec.~\ref{sec:lines}).
-However, the optical emission does not pass the LRD screenings.
-Its AGN is likely emitting in the sub-Eddington regime (Sec.~\ref{sec:lines}), in line with LRDs reported in previous works.
+However, the optical emission does not satisfy the LRD screening criteria.
+The AGN is likely to be emitting in the sub-Eddington regime (Sec.~\ref{sec:lines}), in line with LRDs reported in previous studies.

-In Fig.~\ref{fig:lrd_hints}, we compared the properties of this AGN with the LRDs from \citet{Hviding2025}, extracted from the Red Unknowns: Bright Infrared Extragalactic Survey (RUBIES; \citealt{deGraaf2025Rubies}).
+The top panel of Fig.~\ref{fig:lrd_hints} is an adaptation from Fig. 6 of \citet{Hviding2025}, showing the position of our source in the $\beta_{\mathrm{opt}} - \beta_{\mathrm{UV}}$ plane.
+We compare the properties of tLRD with those of the LRDs of \citet{Hviding2025}, extracted from the Red Unknowns: Bright Infrared Extragalactic Survey (RUBIES; \citealt{deGraaf2025Rubies})\, and the LRDs from \citet{Asada2026}.
 These objects display a spectroscopic ``V''-shaped continuum, compact sizes, and broad Balmer lines.
-The figure is adapted from Figs. 6 and 8 in \citet{Hviding2025}.
-The first panel shows the position of our source in the $\beta_{\mathrm{opt}} - \beta_{\mathrm{UV}}$ plane.
-The combination of the spectrum and the photometry places our AGN in the intersection between the LRD population and the $z_{\mathrm{spec}} > 3.1$ RUBIES galaxies.
-The $\beta_{\mathrm{opt}} - \beta_{\mathrm{UV}}$ plane was also explored in \citet{Hainline2024arxiv} (see Fig. 4 in that paper).
-Near the UV and optical slope values of tLRD, we see a fraction of Type 1 AGNs from \citet{Juodzbalis2025}, one Type 1 AGN from \citet{Matthee2023}, and one Type II AGN from \citet{Mazzolari2025}.
-There is a significant fraction of high-$z$ AGNs, mainly Type II, that exhibit much bluer $\beta_{\mathrm{opt}}$.
-Most Type I AGNs are located within the LRD locus.
-This could suggest that Type I AGNs are mostly compatible with LRDs or similar sources to tLRD.
-However, \citet{Hainline2024arxiv} pointed out that LRDs are easy to select (they are more luminous) and thus easy to follow-up spectroscopically.
-So far, Type I AGN at $z > 6$ are mostly consistent with LRDs, as a result of the difficulty in selecting normal Type I AGNs at these redshifts.
+The combination of the spectrum and the photometry places our AGN at the intersection between the LRD population and the $z_{\mathrm{spec}} > 3.1$ RUBIES galaxies.

+\citet{Hainline2024arxiv} also explored the $\beta_{\mathrm{opt}} - \beta_{\mathrm{UV}}$ plane (see Fig. 4 therein).
+Near the UV and optical slope values of the tLRD, we find a fraction of Type 1 AGNs from \citet{Juodzbalis2025}, one Type 1 AGN from \citet{Matthee2023}, one Type II AGN from \citet{Mazzolari2025}, and one Type II AGN from the \textit{James Webb} Advanced Deep Extragalactic Survey (JADES; \citealt{Eisenstein2023}).
+There is a significant fraction of high-$z$ AGNs that exhibit much bluer $\beta_{\mathrm{opt}}$.
+However, most Type I AGNs are located within the LRD locus.
+This could suggest that Type I AGNs are mostly compatible with LRDs or with sources similar to the tLRD.
+Nevertheless, \citet{Hainline2024arxiv} note that LRDs are easy to select (as they are more luminous) and therefore easy to follow up spectroscopically.
+So far, Type I AGNs at $z > 6$ are mostly consistent with LRDs, likely as a result of the difficulty in selecting normal Type I AGNs at these redshifts.
+This may imply that the tLRD could instead be a normal luminous blue Type I AGN, rather than the result of a transition phase.